dongguanting/dongguanting/README.md

 #  🙋 About Me

 I am a 24 Fall in-coming Ph.D. student at the Gaoling School of Artificial Intelligence, Renmin University of China, fortunate to be co-advised by [Prof. Zhicheng Dou](http://playbigdata.ruc.edu.cn/dou/) and [Prof. Ji-Rong Wen](https://scholar.google.com/citations?user=tbxCHJgAAAAJ&hl=zh-CN&oi=ao).
 Previously, I received M.Eng (2024) and B.Eng (2021) degrees in Information and Communication Engineering from Beijing University of Posts and Telecommunications(BUPT), advised by [Prof. Weiran Xu](https://pris-nlp.github.io/en/author/weiran-xu/).

-I am also currently an research intern Alibaba Qwen Team (2023.06-Present), Before this, I was research intern at Meituan NLP center (2021.09-2022.06).
+Before this, I was research intern at Alibaba Qwen Team and Meituan NLP center.

 Currently, My research interests focus on